Chapter 1 : Prologue

 “It’ll be okay,” she whispered, clutching him close.
 Her hand rested on the back of his head, awkwardly jiggling the child on her hip as if he was just tired and not somehow consciously aware that everything was lost.

 Hermione could feel the chubby hand reaching out for his mother, could feel him squirming even as she kissed the top of his dark hair and held him close.
+She could hear him crying, begging for his mother.
+Hermione’s heart ached, she would do anything for him, anything within her own power.

 A muffled sound was heard on the stairs, as an unmistakable voice casting a wand lit shadow on the hallway wall.
 Hermione flinched, gasping but too late as a figure stepped forward.